 Head of subject: Mrs Smith

-Entry requirements for GCSE: See Hautlieu entry criteria.
+Exam board: AQA

+Exam code/s: 8700

+Entry requirements:

+None

 This exciting and challenging course offers you the opportunity to evaluate the impact of writers' techniques and then have a go at using them yourself!
 Although this is a compulsory aspect of your study, your writing will develop in its maturity and you will be able to analyse, evaluate and promote your point of view.
 Preparation for your working life, both written and spoken, is covered on this challenging course.